 - Bumper Boats

 - Family Karts

 Inside Kidz Kingdom you will find 11 attractions and rides just for those under 8.
 We didn’t spend any time here, but we could hear the sounds of happy laughter.

 Sometimes, making room for cool new rides like Rainbow’s End Stratosphere means retiring classic rides.
 The Pirate Ship was one we loved that has been permanently closed.
 Honestly, I can’t remember how it is that our family and one other were the only ones on that half of the ride.
 There were others on the opposite side for balance.

 Can’t stop thinking about Rainbow’s End Stratosfear or Fearfall?

 First, you need tickets.
 Bookme often has them at discounted prices depending on the day you choose.

 The park’s hours and open days change based on school holidays, days of the week, and seasons.
-See their official announcements for the current status.

 Note that if you are not riding, you can purchase a spectator pass, but there is no free entry option.